mherchel/herchel.com/src/blog/2018-01-08-why-is-gatsby-fast-prpl/index.md

 * **Push** critical resources for the initial URL route.
 Basically this uses [HTTP/2 Server push](https://www.smashingmagazine.com/2017/04/guide-http2-server-push/), which allows you to send site assets to the user before they’ve even asked for them.
 * **Render** initial route.
 This is the basic rendering of the web page.
 * **Pre-cache** remaining routes.
 This includes analyzing any current hyperlinks, and then downloading the code for each before they're needed.
-They're stored in the browser's cache.
+Gatsby uses a service worker to pre-fetch and cache.
 * **Lazy-load** and create remaining routes on demand.
 As the end-user scrolls down the page, each hyperlink that comes into the viewport also gets pre-downloaded.

 Because each page is pre-downloaded, when the end user clicks a link, the next page is rendered instantly.
 There's no performance penalty for pre-downloading the pages because this happens only after the page you're looking at is rendered.